 Pat Quinn has been behind the bench for Team Canada before, including the 2006 Olympics.
 (Photo by Brian Bahr/Getty Images)

-Ryan Kennedy is a writer and copy editor for The Hockey News magazine, the co-author of the book Hockey's Young Guns and a regular contributor to THN.com.
-His blog appears Mondays and Wednesdays, his column - The Straight Edge - every Friday, and his features, The Hot List and Prep Watch appears Tuesdays and Thursdays.
+Ryan Dixon is a writer and copy editor for The Hockey News magazine, the co-author of the book Hockey's Young Guns and a regular contributor to THN.com.
+His blog normally appears Wednesdays and his column, Top Shelf, appears every other Friday.

 For more great profiles, news and views from the world of hockey, Subscribe to The Hockey News magazine.